karpathy/karpathy.github.io/_posts/2014-07-01-switching-to-jekyll.markdown

 1. My blog posts are just files in a single folder `_posts`, written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Including this post, of course.
 2. My images are in a single folder `assets`.

 That's it.
-You call Jekyll from command line and it will automatically render your posts from markdown to HTML, headers/footers/index page into HTML and outputs everything into a directory `_site`, which holds your entire webpage as static content.The `_site` page can then be uploaded to a webserver wherever you like.
+You call Jekyll from command line and it will automatically render all posts it finds in your single folder from markdown to HTML, wraps it with header/footer templates, creates the index page that lists all your posts and outputs everything into a directory `_site`, which holds your entire webpage as static content.
+The `_site` page can then be uploaded to a webserver wherever you like.

-Additionally, the entire code base is small, interpretable and customizable.
-It's trivial to tweak the CSS, the layout, etc. For example, I added **Google Analytics** tracking code to all my pages by tweaking the html template, and also **Disqus** comments to all my posts by tweaking the posts template with the Disqus Javascript code.
+Additionally, the entire code base is small, interpretable and customizable, so it's trivial to tweak the CSS, the layout, etc. For example, I added **Google Analytics** tracking code to all my pages by tweaking the html template, and also **Disqus** comments to all my posts by tweaking the posts template with the Disqus Javascript code.

 #### Github integration
-Lastly, as you might expect Jekyll is tightly integrated with Github: create a repository that looks like `username.github.io` and add your files.
+Lastly, as you might expect Jekyll is tightly integrated with Github: create a repository that looks like `username.github.io` and add your files to the repo.
 Github will automatically compile your files with Jekyll and make the `_site` folder available.
 For example, mine lives on [karpathy.github.io](http://karpathy.github.io/).
 Github therefore makes sure that your blog is beautifully backed up forever in simple markdown, and also hosts your content!

 > Jekyll strikes the balance: It's packed with just the right amount of features.